Historiography of the War of 1812

-The historiography of the War of 1812 reflects numerous interpretations of the conflict, especially in reference to the war's outcome, since it ended in a stalemate.
+The historiography of the War of 1812 reflects the numerous interpretations of the conflict, especially in reference to the war's outcome.
 The historical record has interpreted both the British and Americans as victors in the conflict, with substantial academic and popular literature published to support each claim.

-The British, who were able to concurrently defeat Napoleon Bonaparte twice and end the Napoleonic Wars, viewed the War of 1812 as a minor theatre that was overshadowed by key victories at the Battle of Trafalgar in 1805 and the Battle of Waterloo in 1815, leading to the Pax Britannica.
+The British viewed the War of 1812 as a minor theatre that was overshadowed by key victories at the Battle of Trafalgar in 1805 and the Battle of Waterloo in 1815, leading to the Pax Britannica.
 In the United States and Upper Canada, nationalistic mythology around the war took hold following its conclusion.

-Canadians affirmed their ability to remain separate from the United States.
-With the failure of the invasion of British Canada advancing the concept of Canadian identity, and of Canada as a distinct region that would continue to evolve into a nation.
-Americans were able to end the impressment of their citizens and enforce their sovereignty.
-Both the restoration of honor and what has been called the Second War of Independence are important themes in American historiography, and are considered significant results by historians.
+With the failure of the invasion of British Canada advancing the concept of Canadian identity, Canada remained a distinct region that would continue to evolve into a nation.
+Americans were able to enforce their sovereignty, and both the restoration of honor and what has been called the Second War of Independence are important themes in American historiography, and are considered significant results by historians.
 Indigenous nations are generally held to have lost in the war.

 Popular views

 Both Americans and Canadians widely believed that their own countries had won the war.
 Each young country saw its self-perceived victory and settling of the border between them as an important foundation of its growing nationhood.
 The British, preoccupied with Napoleon's challenge in Europe, paid little attention to what was to them a peripheral and secondary dispute.

 One interpretation, especially in Canada, is that of a British or Canadian win and an American defeat.
 Another leading interpretation, held mainly in the United States, is that of an American win.
 In a 2012 interview at The Christian Science Monitor, Donald R. Hickey said: "By my count, we lost the War of 1812 and we lost Vietnam.
 That's not a widely held opinion in the United States about the War of 1812.
 The common view is that the war ended in a draw."
-According to Claire Turenner Solander, "Canadians are unified (because we participated in our diversity in the war under the British Crown, which is our real heritage) and we are distinct from the United States (because we won, and because we are British)."
+According to Claire Turenne Sjolander, "Canadians are unified (because we participated in our diversity in the war under the British Crown, which is our real heritage) and we are distinct from the United States (because we won, and because we are British)."
 According to Troy Bickham, the American victory at New Orleans "did not have an impact on the war's outcome", but it shaped "how the Americans received the end of the war by creating the illusion of military victory."